-LAPFF has a preference for performance periods stretching from five or ten years in order to align executives with the long-term view.
-LAPFF welcomes the move to increase the minimum holding period of awards to five years, with a preference for ten years.
+LAPFF prefers performance periods stretching from five or ten years in order to align executives with the long-term view.
+LAPFF supports the five-year minimum holding period of awards, with a preference for ten years.

-The Forum considers decisions taken by executives today may have repercussions for companies many years into the future.
+LAPFF considers decisions taken by executives today may have repercussions for companies many years into the future.
 Investors should be assured that executives have 'skin in the game' and share in both the cost and benefits of their decisions over the long-term.
 As such, we recommend executives invest their own money and use their annual scheme to achieve the minimum requirement within five years of their appointment.
 We do not consider that unvested shares or unexercised options should be used to achieve the requirement.

-3.9 Pay Benchmarks
+2.2.9 Pay Benchmarks